NourhanRasheed96/Python-for-Data-Analysis/README.md

 ## Figures

-The script generates figures based on the analysis and saves them in the `/mnt/data/analysis figures` directory.
+The script generates figures based on the analysis and saves them in the `analysis figures` directory.
 Ensure this directory exists or modify the script to point to a valid directory on your system.

 ## Data